ministryofjustice/cla_frontend/README.md

     ./manage.py runserver 8001

+You may need to add a local.py settings file to load apps like `debug_toolbar` and `django_pdb`.
+An example can be found at:

+    cla_frontend/settings/.example.local.py

+If using the apps suggested in this file you will also need to run `pip install` on `local.txt`:

+    pip install -r requirements/local.txt

 If using the Django Toolbar, include the following in your `local.py`:

     if DEBUG:
       CSP_DEFAULT_SRC = ("'self'", "'unsafe-inline'", "'unsafe-eval'", 'ajax.googleapis.com', 'data:')

 ## Frontend